BigDataBiology/SemiBin/README.md

 python setup.py install
 ```

-## Examples
+## Examples of binning

 **NOTE**: The `SemiBin` API is a work-in-progress.
 The examples refer to
-version `0.5`, but this may change in the near future (after the release of
+version `0.5`, but this may change in the near future.
+After the release of
 version 1.0, we expect to freeze the API for [at least 5
 years](https://big-data-biology.org/software/commitments/).
 We are very happy
 to [hear any feedback on API